The History of CBD

 While CBD is now widely accepted and continues to become more mainstream, things weren’t always as sunny.

-From humble beginnings to a now flourishing industry, let’s unpack the history of CBD!
+From humble beginnings to a now flourishing industry, let’s unpack the history of CBD and how long has CBD been around.

 Going Back to Ancient History